 In addition to serving as a judge in Novi, Judge Bondy is also accomplished in various business endeavors.

 Authority over Felony and Misdemeanor Charges

 District court judges have jurisdiction over all misdemeanor charges and the preliminary phase of felony cases in Michigan.
 Both misdemeanors and felony charges start with an arraignment on a complaint and warrant.
 At an arraignment, Judge Bondy will hear arguments from police officers, prosecutors, and defense lawyers regarding setting a bond, also known as bail.
-A bond can require a cash payment to the court, a bondsman, or it can be a personal bond (frequently referred to as a personal recognizance bond).
-Judge Robert Bondy in the 52-1 Novi District Court is known for setting strict bond conditions, often including a GPS tether, in domestic violence matters.
+A bond can require a cash payment to the court, a bondsman, or a personal bond (frequently referred to as a personal recognizance bond).
+In the 52-1 Novi District Court, Judge Robert Bondy is known for setting strict bond conditions, often including a GPS tether, in domestic violence matters.

 Common Misdemeanor Charges in the 52-1 District Court